 As part of their fiduciary duties, a partner, officer, director, and other corporate agents have an obligation not to misappropriate business or opportunities that fairly belong to the company.
 The doctrine arises when a business has a legitimate interest in and the financial resources to take advantage of an opportunity that comes to the attention of a fiduciary.

-However, Texas strongly values the freedom of contract and allows owners in certain entities to contract around their duties, including not compete or usurp business opportunities.
+However, Texas strongly values the freedom of contract and allows owners in certain entities to contract around their duties, including those to not compete or usurp business opportunities.
 If a corporate opportunity has been usurped inappropriately, a shareholder or other owner can recover that portion of the opportunity they would have profited from.
-It is important then, to have an experienced commercial litigator review your documentation to determine all possible claims and options.
+It is important to have an experienced commercial litigator review your documentation to determine all possible claims and options.
 Wright Commercial Litigation has successfully represented clients throughout Texas in their business dispute cases.

 How Wright Commercial Litigation Can Help

 Regardless of the nature of your business ownership dispute, Wright Commercial Litigation can work with you to achieve an optimal outcome.
-Whether you are dealing with a minor disagreement, full-blown business divorce, a deadlock in management, or the need to rectify breaches of another owner, manager, or fiduciary who has gone down the self-dealing path, the firm has the knowledge, skills, and experience to protect and advance your interests to the maximum allowed by law.
+Whether you are dealing with a minor disagreement, full-blown business divorce, deadlock in management, or the need to rectify breaches of another owner, manager, or fiduciary who has gone down the self-dealing path, the firm has the knowledge, skills, and experience to protect and advance your interests to the maximum allowed by law.

 Given the potentially high stakes of a business ownership dispute, it is crucial to have the strategic advice and objective insights of an experienced litigator.
 The lasting impact of ownership, partnership, and shareholder disputes cannot be overlooked.
-Wright Commercial Litigation is here to work with you to find a real-world practical solution to your Texas business dispute.
-Depending on the type of claim available and potential recoveries, the firm may be able to handle your ownership dispute on a contingency basis as well (and otherwise offers a reasonable hourly rate or hybrid option).
+Wright Commercial Litigation is here to help by working with you to find a real-world practical solution to your Texas business dispute.
+Depending on the type of claim available and potential recoveries, the firm may also be able to handle your ownership dispute on a contingency or hybrid basis (and otherwise offers a reasonable hourly rate or other option).

-Contact the firm today to schedule your free consultation.
+Contact the firm today to schedule an initial consultation.